jplehmann/nutritious/README.md

 Todo
 ----
-* button to click for context (+/- 3): -> parent -> children, if current is indexed
-* tests for view/controllers: input mock resources and intercept template call
-* setup angular
-* setup LESS
-- return None rather than throwing, for easier dynamic /inspection  (text and children)
-* select search highlights all
-* widen context +-3 (say of single verse, or chapter and highlight)
-* think about how to represent books and quotes
-* style

 * UI features
   * select search highlights all (can bootstrap do this?)
   * [2] friendly copy-paste: maybe button to copy? better layout/selecable